daviddesberg/PHPoAuthLib/README.md

 - PSR-0 compliant for easy interoperability
 - Fully extensible in every facet.
    - You can implement any service with any custom requirements by extending the protocol version's `AbstractService` implementation.
-   - You can use any HTTP client you desire, just create a class utilizing it which implements `OAuth\Common\Http\ClientInterface` (implementations for [Artax](https://github.com/rdlowrey/Artax/) and the built in PHP HTTP wrapper are included)
+   - You can use any HTTP client you desire, just create a class utilizing it which implements `OAuth\Common\Http\ClientInterface` (implementations for [Artax](https://github.com/rdlowrey/Artax/), [Guzzle](http://guzzlephp.org), vanilla CURL and the built in PHP HTTP wrapper are included)
    - You can use any storage mechanism for tokens.
 By default, session and "Null" storage mechanisms are included.
 Implement additional mechanisms by implementing `OAuth\Common\Token\TokenStorageInterface`.

 Service support